-The culture of Jamaica has a way of drawing you in and inspiring your curiosity.
+Wondering which part of Jamaica has the best beaches?
 This Caribbean island is known for its friendly people, warm climate, and in particular, its amazing beaches.
 It can be difficult to know which spots to check out while on the island, and especially which beaches are worth exploring, but ahead of your trip, we’ve put together a full listing of the 23 best beaches in Jamaica that will grant you that tropical beach experience you’ve always dreamed about.

 Expert tip: First time visiting Jamaica?
 Negril is probably one of the best places to start, featuring the most beautiful beaches.
 Read more: ‘Jamaica: What Area To Stay At?’.

 Pellew Island is just off the coast of Port Antonio, and it is sometimes called ‘Monkey Island’ or ‘Princess Island’.
-The Monkey Island moniker is due to the fact that there were once a few imported monkeys on that island, but today the beach is more popular for sightings of tropical fishes than anything else, as it is one of the best places in Jamaica for snorkeling.
+The Monkey Island moniker is due to the fact that there were once a few imported monkeys on that island, but today the beach is more popular for sightings of tropical fishes than anything else, known to provide some of the best snorkeling in Jamaica.
 You can kayak to Pellew Island from the nearby San San beach, or you can get there by boat.
 It’s the ideal place to go if you want to experience that castaway feeling, without being too far away!

 Tip: Lookout for sea urchins on the seafloor; water shoes may come in handy.
 For other things to pack you might not have thought of, read ‘What to pack for a vacation in Jamaica?
 The ultimate list.’